groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/esign/jpeg.en.md

 ############################# More Formats ########################
 more_formats:
     enable: true
-    title: "Adding Metadata Properties To Other File Formats"
+    title: "Sign Popular File Formats with e-Signatures"
     exclude: "JPEG"
-    description: "Multi format documents and images metadata addition API for Java.
-Retrieve metadata of some of the popular file formats as stated below."
+    description: "The e-signing API for Java enables the processing of all modern business file and document formats."
     items:

         # format loop 1